 Now it’s time for the spray paint.
 I gave the watering can a spray of white paint and the branches got sprayed gray.
 It’s amazing what a bit of spray paint will accomplish!

 For the remainder, I used the larger foam heart and cut out my own.
 It’s super easy to do this by just folding a piece of the foam in half and cutting around in a half heart shape.
 This gives both sides a uniform look.

 My watering can is made of wire and has open sides, so I needed something to hide the branches as well as keep them from poking through the bottom of the can.

 The pieces of left over foam got tacked on over the top and then I finished up with a thin layer of Mod Podge to hold it in place.

 I also added a couple of pieces of floral foam to hold the branches in places and some crumpled up pink and white tissue paper to hide the foam, as well.

-Time to decorate this Valentine’s Day Decor Project.
+Time to decorate this Valentine’s Day decor project

 I inserted the branches into the foam and then simply hot glued the foam hearts here and there along the branches and inserted them into the watering can in a nice arrangement.

 I managed to meet all of the goals that I had for this project: Easy, inexpensive and quick.
 My kind of project!

-- Gray Spray Paint
+- White Spray paint

-- White Spray Paint
+- White card stock

 - Mod Podge